cjweeks/tensorflow-cmake/examples/README.md

 ```

 ## Building and Running
-To build either of theese projects, create a directory inside the project to build from; then call cmake
+To build either of these projects, create a directory inside the project to build from; then call CMake
 from that directory:

 ```bash